symbol/symbol-docs/source/concepts/harvesting.rst

 As with :ref:`remote harvesting <remote-harvesting>` a proxy remote account is used so the main account's private key is never put at risk.

-See the :doc:`Activating Delegated Harvesting <../guides/harvesting/activating-delegated-harvesting-wallet>` guide for step-by-step instructions on how to activate this feature and check if the delegation request has been granted.
+See the :doc:`Harvesting guides <../guides/harvesting/index>` for step-by-step instructions on how to activate delegated harvesting and check if the delegation request has been granted.

 ********************
 Related transactions